Wisconsin and Arizona make it official as Trump fails to stop vote certification in all six states where he contested his defeat

 The comments by state GOP officials contrasted sharply with the posture of many national Republican officials, who have largely been silent, even as Trump’s falsehoods about the security of the vote have grown more extreme.

-One GOP leader who declined yet again to acknowledge Biden’s victory Monday was Senate Majority Leader Mitch McConnell (R-Ky.), who gave a nine-minute floor speech in the Senate chamber without once mentioning the transition or any of Biden’s designated Cabinet nominees.
+One GOP leader who declined yet again to acknowledge Biden’s victory Monday was Senate Majority Leader Mitch McConnell (Ky.), who gave a nine-minute floor speech in the Senate chamber without once mentioning the transition or any of Biden’s designated Cabinet nominees.

 Georgia, which certified Biden’s victory on Nov.
 20, is conducting a second recount of the vote at the request of the Trump campaign, but officials have said they do not expect it to alter Biden’s 12,000-vote victory there.